cloudsimplus/cloudsimplus/README.md

 Changing these core classes is a bad practice, once you will not be able to automatically update your  project to new versions of the simulator without losing your changes or struggle to fix merge conficts.

 And as I have seen in the forums that I've attended, many times users have to perform these changes in core classes just to implement some specific features they need.
 By this way, I think those problems are enough reasons that show the need of a new reengineered version of the simulator.

+# But why another CloudSim fork? :unamused:

+I know what you are thinking: it would be better to pull a request to the original CloudSim repository in order to really contribute to the project, benefiting everybody.

+Well, I strongly agree with you and in fact I tried that.
+However, the original CloudSim moved on to a new major release, including a completely new set of classes to provide Container as a Service simulations, before the changes proposed here being merged to the official repository.
+The huge amount of contributions of CloudSim++ are discussed in the section below.
+By this way, all the work performed here was not incorporated to allow the new features to be developed using this redesigned version.
+And unfortunately, there are several months of hard work that would need to be replicated in order to merge both projects.

 # OK, but I'm just wondering what are the real contributions of CloudSim++ :blush: